arduino/docs-content/content/learn/06.hardware/nano-pcb-guide/nano-pcb-guide.md

 It is important to understand that the Nano family boards operates on different voltage.
 Any board with a radio module (Nano 33 BLE, Nano 33 BLE Sense, Nano 33 IoT, Nano RP2040 Connect) operates on **3.3V**.
 The Nano (classic), and Nano Every operates on **5V**.

-As the boards with radio modules operate on 3.3V logic, the 5V pin is disabled by default.
-When powering the board via USB, the VIN pin can instead be used as a 5V pin.
-This is useful when powering circuits requiring 5V.
+As the boards with radio modules operate on 3.3V logic, the 5V pin is connected to headers via a solder jumper which defaults open.
+When powering the board via USB, the VIN pin can be used as a 5V output from the board.
+This is useful when powering carrier boards requiring 5V and powering the system via USB.

 ### VUSB Pads

 The 5V pin is also referred to as **"VUSB"**.
-The purpose of this pin is to power devices connected to the board via USB.
-To enable it, you will need to solder together the VUSB pads on the bottom of the board, as shown in the image below:
+The purpose of this pin is to provide direct connection between USB connector's VUSB (5V) to headers.
+This can be used to power devices on a carrier board directly while when using VIN pin this will exhibit a drop due to the series diodes that prevents VIN to back power the USB.
+In order to connect VUSB/5V pin headers, you will need to solder together the VUSB pads on the bottom of the board, as shown in the image below:

 ![Solder the VUSB pads.](assets/5V-PIN-VUSB.png)